savepopulation/gradle-kotlin-dsl-sample/README.md

 ![alt text](/art/ss1.jpeg)

 # Gradle Kotlin-DSL Sample
 How to use Kotlin in Gradle?
+How to use Kotlin in Gradle?
+Step by Step Kotlin DSL migration guide.

 ## Step by Step Migration Guide to Kotlin-DSL